w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 # Scale up

-Add more processors and RAM, buying a more expensive and robust server
+Add more processors and RAM, and buy a more expensive and robust server.

 * Pros
   * Less power consumption than running multiple servers